 How Often Do Agave Bloom?

 These long-lived plants produce lots of offspring in their lifetime, so a good replacement plant will surely be close at hand.

 When an agave does bloom, it is quite a dramatic sight.
-The flowers may be red, yellow or pale green.
+The flowers may be red, yellow, or pale green.

-The six-petaled flowers are a hit with birds, bees, and butterflies as they produce vast amounts of very sweet nectar.
+The six-petaled yellow flowers are a hit with birds, bees, and butterflies as they produce vast amounts of very sweet nectar.

-How Are Agave Plants Used?
+How Are Agave Succulents Used?

-In Mexico, there are many different varieties of the agave plant, and they are used to produce all manner of goods.
+In Mexico, there are wide different varieties of agave plants, and they are used to produce all manner of goods.

 - Sleeping mats